-Putin signed an order approving a draft treaty on “adopting the Republic of Crimea into the Russian Federation.”
+Putin on Tuesday signed a draft treaty on “adopting the Republic of Crimea into the Russian Federation.”
 In a speech to a joint session of parliament, he defended the weekend referendum in Ukraine’s Crimea region in which voters overwhelmingly said they wanted to join Russia.

 Russia’s stock market, hammered in the run-up to the vote, rose 1.9 percent, though the rouble edged down to 36.32 to the dollar.